nicobertolucci/vm/README.md

 # Ubuntu Virtual Machine #

-This is a very flexible virtual machine that allows you to create a simple Ubuntu Xenial64 server for LAMP stack developers which also includes many related modern development tools.
+This is a very flexible virtual machine that allows you to create a simple Ubuntu server (LTS) for LAMP stack developers which also includes many related modern development tools.

 Please read all the document before start using the project.